 Hoffpauir is a 2001 graduate of the University of Southern Mississippi where he earned a master’s degree in coaching and sports administration.
 He and his wife, Khara, have two children Zach and Zoey.

-Lindsey is entering his fifth season as assistant coach at Pearl River Community College.
+Lindsey is entering his sixth season as assistant coach at Pearl River Community College.
 His duties include working with Wildcat pitchers, recruiting, and academics.
-During Lindsey’s four seasons at PRCC, he has seen 15 pitchers further their careers to the likes of Ole Miss, Southern Miss, Louisiana-Lafayette, Southeastern Louisiana, Nicholls State, Eastern Kentucky, Alcorn State, Delta State, West Alabama, Belhaven, and Mississippi College.
-During his tenure, five Wildcat pitchers have been selected in the MLB Draft (7th, 18th, and 26th rounds).
+During Lindsey’s five seasons at PRCC, he has seen 18 pitchers further their careers to the likes of LSU, Ole Miss, Southern Miss, Louisiana-Lafayette, Southeastern Louisiana, Nicholls State, Eastern Kentucky, Alcorn State, Delta State, West Alabama, Belhaven, and Mississippi College.
+During his tenure, five Wildcat pitchers have been selected in the MLB Draft (4th, 7th, 18th, 26th, and 36th rounds).

 While at PRCC, Lindsey was a standout right hander for the 2007 and 2008 Pearl River squads leading the Wildcats to a MACJC South Division title and MACJC State and NJCAA Regional Runner-ups.
 After posting an 11-1 record and a 1.80 earned run average, he was named 1st Team NJCAA All-American and Region XXIII Pitcher of the Year as a sophomore.
 Besides his All-American accolades, Lindsey was also the NJCAA National Division II strikeout leader his sophomore season.
 During his career at Pearl River CC, Lindsey set a career record for wins (19) and a single season record in strikeouts (106).

 After his career at PRCC, Lindsey signed with then-head coach Corky Palmer and current head coach Scott Berry’s Southern Miss squad.
 He was an integral part of the Golden Eagle squad winning the NCAA Atlanta Regional and the NCAA Gainesville Super Regional while earning a berth in the 2009 NCAA College World Series in Omaha.

 Lindsey received his Bachelor and Master of Science from the University of Southern Mississippi.
 He and his wife, Taylor, reside in Poplarville.